syncfusion-content/wpf-docs/wpf/Ribbon/StatePersistence.md

 ---
 layout: post
 title: State Persistence support in Syncfusion Ribbon control
-description: State Persistence support in Syncfusion Ribbon control
+description: This section briefly describes the functionalities of State Persistence support in Syncfusion Ribbon control
 platform: wpf
 control: Ribbon
 documentation: ug
 ---

-# State Persistence
+# State Persistence in WPF Ribbon

 State Persistence is the combined process of Serialization and Deserialization.
 Serialization is the process of converting the state of an object to a format in which it can be persisted as a file in the memory.
 The serialized format contains the object's state information.
 Deserialization is the complement process of Serialization, which converts into the object from the stored state information.